GregTechCEu/Buildscripts/README.md

 ## How to Use
 ### Files
 - `build.gradle`: This file is automatically updated, and as a result should not be modified by the user directly
-- `gradle.properties`: Contains all of the user configuration for the build script
+- `gradle.properties`: Contains all the user configuration for the build script
+- `settings.gradle`: This file contains some basic setup of the build script.
+It is currently not versioned, so it is safe to add to, though should not have things removed from it
+### Custom Files
+Any of these files can optionally be either `.gradle` (Groovy), or `.gradle.kts` (Kotlin DSL).
-- `dependencies.gradle`: Add your mod's dependencies here.
+- `dependencies.gradle[.kts]`: Add your mod's dependencies here.
 This is separate from the main build script so that you can replace `build.gradle` if an update is available
-- `repositories.gradle`: Add your dependencies' repositories here.
+- `repositories.gradle[.kts]`: Add your dependencies' repositories here.
 Many common ones are already handled by `build.gradle`
-- `addon.gradle`:  An optional file, which can be used if you have any more advanced gradle commands.
+- `addon.gradle[.kts]`:  An optional file, which can be used if you have any more advanced gradle commands.
 However, we are open to new features, so let us know if there is something you want that we could add to this build script to avoid needing this file!
-- `settings.gradle`: This file contains some basic setup of the build script.
-It is currently not versioned, so it is safe to add to, though should not have things removed from it

 ### Custom Gradle Tasks
 - `./gradlew updateBuildScript`